SUBSCRIBE TODAY!

 Both the IOI and WIPO indicated very modest use of their patent information from Africa by reviewing African internet protocol addresses accessing the databases.

 Muchemi, the professor from University of Nairobi, said awareness may increase usage.
-IOI has carried out a number of outreach programmes in Africa and also hopes to forge partnerships with African research think-tanks drawn from various African countries under the auspices of the Acacia Network sponsored by Canada’s International Development Research Centre (IDRC).
+IOI has carried out a number of outreach programmes in Africa and also hopes to forge partnerships with African research think tanks drawn from various African countries under the auspices of the Acacia Network sponsored by Canada’s International Development Research Centre (IDRC).

 According to Meredith, the WIPO Patentscope team’s publicity efforts are largely centred on “increasing its internet presence” and more participation in workshops, conferences and exhibitions.
 They have an initiative specifically targeting universities, he said.